 On Friday at the end of the workday, I shut off my work email so I can't even see it on my phone.
 This helps me be a more present father and husband.

 Are there exceptions to this hard rule?
 Of course.
-There are deadlines that need to be met and quick turn around proposals that need to be developed.
-I find those situations are rarer than they are common based on the expectations I’ve set with my employer.
+There are deadlines that need to be met and quick turnaround proposals that need to be developed.
+I find those situations are rarer than they are commonly based on the expectations I've set with my employer.

 6. Ask the Kids to Help